stograde/stograde/README.md

 To run:

-- `pip install --user cs251tk`
+- `pip3 install --user cs251tk`
 - `mkdir cs251/ && cd cs251`
 - `git clone https://github.com/StoDevX/cs251-specs data`
 - put a newline-separated list of your students in `students.txt`
 - `cs251tk --help`

 The script reads from a students.txt file, by default.
-You can pass the `--students` argument if you only want to look at some students.
-It usually takes a space-separated list of students, but if given a `-`, it will also read from stdin until it hits an EOF.
+You can pass the `--students` argument if you only want to look at some students (for example, `--students rives piersonv` would only work on those two students.)

 The script also takes a `--record` parameter.
 Record does several things: